Deeparkrish/book-search-engine/README.md

    Modify server.js to get connected to the database, using the MongoURI and also add PORT data.

 ## Usage
+   #### Start Server
+   In "server" directory run :

+       npm run watch

+   #### Start Client
+   In "client" directory run :

+       npm start

+   #### App
+   To run client and server concurrently,go to the root directory of the project and  :

+      npm run develop

 ##  Process
   The App enables an end user to search books with keywords.